Introduction

 We’re developing an AI-based QA testing agent that evaluates websites much like a human tester would.
 The AI agent navigates through websites based on a set of simple guidelines, attempting to detect bugs and issues along the way.

 We began development a year ago and recently decided to benchmark our current AI agent against experienced human QA testers.
+Ultimately to see how QA testing with AI is compares with human skills.

 The Test